mfat/TVHrec/README.md

 - Choose duration for recording

 ## Download
-- Head to the [releases]([/releases](https://github.com/mfat/TVHrec/releases/)) section to download the latest version for your operating system.
+- Head to the [releases](https://github.com/mfat/TVHrec/releases/) section to download the latest version for your operating system.
 -

 ## Installation

 ### GUI app for linux
-- Linux users should download the executable file called [tvhrec-gui](https://github.com/mfat/TVHrec/releases/latest/download/tvhrec-gui)
+- Linux users should download the executable file called [tvhrec-gui](https://github.com/mfat/TVHrec/releases/latest/download/tvhrec-gui) (for commandline version see below)

 - Make sure it's executable `chmod +x tvhrec-gui`

 - Double click the file to run it.

 ### Windows app:
-- Download and run tvhrec.exe from the [releases]([/releases](https://github.com/mfat/TVHrec/releases/)) section.
+- Download and run tvhrec.exe from the [releases](https://github.com/mfat/TVHrec/releases/) section.

 ### GUI app for linux - manual install
 Make sure python is installed.